Filter Options

 How much will this safari cost?

 “The costs of an African safari can vary enormously.
-You could pay anything from US$125 to US$1000 per person, per night.
-Sometimes considerably more.
+You could pay anything from US$125 to US$1,000 per person per night, sometimes considerably more.
 Safaris can be an expensive holiday, and you generally get what you pay for.
 At the budget end of the spectrum are African safari packages where you join organized tours, departing on set dates, with other groups of people.
 South Africa and Kenya offer some of the best value-for-money safaris.
-Your choice of accommodation will affect the cost of your safari.
+Your choice of accommodations will affect the cost of your safari.
 Mobile safaris, where you sleep in tents, are great for groups of friends or families traveling together.
-Some safari lodges have taken luxury to the extreme, with private plunge pools etc. That said, you will probably have the same wildlife-viewing experience as staying in a more rustic lodge.
+Some safari lodges have taken luxury to the extreme, with private plunge pools etc. That said, you will probably have the same wildlife-viewing experience if staying in a more rustic lodge.
 It’s a matter of deciding what features are most important to you.
 If your reserve or lodge is remote, getting there will also impact the price.
 To visit the Okavango Delta, in Botswana, you can only fly into the Delta.
 There are no road transfers, so this adds to the price of your trip.
 The Serengeti is accessible by road, but this is a long, bone-rattling journey.
 It’s much easier and more comfortable to take a quick trip in a small plane.
 Whatever the costs of your safari, if you’ve experienced good service, do tip generously.
-A few extra dollars or Euros will make a huge difference to your guide or lodge staff.”
+A few extra dollars or euros will make a huge difference to your guide or lodge staff.”

 6